alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 ## Milestone 4: People behind the clusters

 ### Cluster 1
-In this case we have mostly males with an age around 55 and with a good income.<br/>
+In this case, we have mostly males with an age around 55 and with a good income.<br/>
 The spending score is quite low.<br/>
-That probably means that they have a family or they are preparing their finance to the retirement.<br/>
+That probably means that they have a family or they are preparing their finance to retirement.<br/>
-It could be appealing for them offers to save money.<br/>
+It could be appealing for them to make an offer to save money.<br/>

 ### Cluster 2
-In this case we have mostly males with an age around 30 and with a very high income.<br/>
+In this case, we have mostly males with an age around 30 and with a very high income.<br/>
 The spending score is high.<br/>
-It sound conceivable as they are young and likely they will use their money to enjoy the life.<br/>
+It sounds conceivable as they are young and likely they will use their money to enjoy life.<br/>
-It could be appealing for them offers about travelling,clothes and cars.<br/>
+It could be appealing for them to make an offer about traveling, clothes and cars.<br/>

 ### Cluster 3
 In this case we have mostly females with an age around 45 and with a medium income.<br/>
 The spending score is low.<br/>
-It is not so easy to explain but maybe they have a family and they are more interested to save money.<br/>
+It is not so easy to explain but maybe they have a family and they are more interested in saving money.<br/>
-It could be appealing for them offers about family items.<br/>
+It could be appealing for them to make an offer about family items.<br/>

 ### Cluster 4
 In this case we have mostly females with an age around 25 and with a low income.<br/>
 The spending score is very high.<br/>
 it is similar to cluster 2 but in this case the income is low.<br/>
-So the offers to present will be tailored on something affordable to this kind of people.<br/>
+So the offers to present will be tailored to something affordable to this kind of people.<br/>

 ### Cluster 5
 In this case we have mostly females with an age around 25 and with a good income.<br/>
 The spending score is medium.<br/>
-The beaviour is slightly different.<br/>
+The behavior is slightly different.<br/>
 Maybe they prefer to spend less to save money to buy something more important like a house<br/>